Jay22519/2D-Maze-Solver/README.md

-Though the code is optimized but still some optimization which cyou can try and is not in the code is ->
+Though the code is optimized but still some optimization which you can try and is not in the code is ->

         1) I've upper bounded all the 2d arrays with max column size as 1000, becuase it helps me in passing the matrix with any dimension specification in the function .
 Instead you can use a integer pointer array i.e int *(cost[row]) , so here the column size becomes variable so passing it in the function will not require any size specification .
 Use can even use  int **cost , but I think that will make the things complicated .